DavidLanders95/NeuralMagFork/docs/reference/state.rst

 On the first read access of a dynamic attribute, NeuralMag analyses the dependencies considering all involved dynamic attribues and dynamically compiles a Python function that only depends on static attributes of the state.
 This function is cached along with the references to the static tensors that the function depends on, which leads to very fast compute times of the function for subsequent calls, especially if PyTorch's compile feature is enabled.

-Internally, NeuralMag uses the feature of dynamic attributes for all numerical computations such as effecitive-field evaluations.
+Internally, NeuralMag uses the feature of dynamic attributes for all numerical computations such as effective-field evaluations.
 Registering an effective-field contribution with a state, effectively creates two dynamical attributes in the state, one for the effective field and one for the energy.
 This architecture leads to a purely functional interface without any loops or conditional depending only on raw  PyTorch tensors which leads to very efficient and differentiable code.